aya-prover/aya-prover-docs/src/guide/install.md

 Checking the section below that fits your platform.
 After the installation, run `aya --help` for general instructions and `aya -i` to start an interactive REPL.
+If you chose the jlink version, the `bin` folder contains the executable scripts.

 [GitHub Release]: https://github.com/aya-prover/aya-dev/releases/tag/nightly-build